-99% and a fake hits rate < 10^{-6} /pixel/event, exceeding the PAPRICA required performances in terms of achievable spatial resolution ($\simeq 5\mu$ m) 1).
-The ALPIDE chip is a 15 mm × 30 mm MAPS, implemented in a 180 nm CMOS imaging sensor process.
-Each layer of the PAPRICA tracker is based on a OB-HIC (Hybrid Integrated Circuit) of the Outer Barrel (OB) of the ALICE ITS 4).
-The OB-HIC consists of an assembly of two rows of 7 ALPIDE chips, for a total of 14 ALPIDEs with overall surface $\simeq 21 \times 3 \text{ cm}^2$, soldered and glued on an FPC (Flexible Printed Circuit).
+99% and a fake hits rate < 10^{-6} /pixel/event, exceeding the PAPRICA required performances in terms of achievable spatial resolution ($\simeq 5\mu \rm m$) $^{-1}$).
+The ALPIDE chip is a 15 mm \times 30 mm MAPS, implemented in a 180 nm CMOS imaging sensor process.
+Each layer of the PAPRICA tracker is based on a OB-HIC (Hybrid Integrated Circuit) of the Outer Barrel (OB) of the ALICE ITS $^{-4}$).
+The OB-HIC consists of an assembly of two rows of 7 ALPIDE chips, for a total of 14 ALPIDEs with overall surface \simeq 21 \times 3 cm 2 , soldered and glued on an FPC (Flexible Printed Circuit).
 The FPC provides the connection for the powering, the bias voltage of the sensors and the lines for signal propagation.

 The LNF group is the responsible for the developing and building of the PAPRICA tracker.
 At the end of the 2020 the tracker has been fully assembled.
-Simple tests that check the operation of the three layers after the assembly have been performed succesfully.
-Still an effort is necessary to develop the readout software to be finally interfaced with calorimeter for DAQ.
+During 2021 simple tests that check the operation of the three layers after the assembly have been performed successfully.
+The development of the necessary software and firmware to make the tracker work and acquire data with an external trigger has been performed during 2021.
+Still an effort is necessary to develop the readout software to be finally interfaced with calorimeter for DAQ, in particular the busy signal from the tracker in order to have the two detectors syncronyzed during the data acquisition.
 A cosmic ray test to acquire some tracks has been set-up.
-The cosmic-ray tracks will be reconstructed with a tracking algorithm developed for PAPRICA as described in $^{6)}$.
+The cosmic-ray tracks will be reconstructed with a tracking algorithm developed for PAPRICA as described in 6).
+During the 2021 the tracker has been moved in the Department of Scienze di Base ed Applicate per l'Ingegneria of Sapienza University of Rome in order to assemble the final PAPRICA detector with an absorber plane and the calorimeter.
+The final PAPRICA detector will be tested in 2022 in two planned data taking: